 - We said YES!!!

-- We met Wesley in the hospital when he was not quite 24 hours old and brought him home as soon as the hospital would let us the next day.
+- We met TT in the hospital when he was not quite 24 hours old and brought him home as soon as the hospital would let us the next day.

 - They were from Minnesota and wanted to take advantage of Iowa's Safe Haven law.
 However, when labor became too difficult for TT's first mom, they chose to deliver in a hospital in Iowa (as opposed to a home birth).